wakatime/wakatime-cli/CONTRIBUTING.md

 Run `make test-all` before creating any pull requests, or your PR won’t pass the automated checks.

 > make sure you build binary by setting its version otherwise integration tests will fail. `VERSION=v0.0.1-test make build-<os>-<architecture>`.
+For testing shell scripts you might initialize submodules by running `git submodule update --init --recursive`.

 ## Branching Stratgegy